Pavilion Garage – Reserved Parking Spaces by Stall Number

 Why reserved spaces?
 Issuing a reserve permit tied to a specific parking stall eliminates the search for parking.
 Example: A vehicle with a permit to park in stall 2159, can only park in stall 2159.
 The driver knows where the stall is and goes there directly and the stall should be available.

 What happens if a non-garage permitted vehicle parks in the facility?
-Between the hours of 7:00 AM and 5:00 PM, a vehicle that does not have a garage pass after June 1st but before August 15th will receive a citation for being parking in a restricted zone.
-After August 15th, the vehicle will receive a Reserved Parking citation and the vehicle will be towed at the owner's expense.
+Between the hours of 7:00 AM and 5:00 PM, a vehicle that does not have the proper permit will receive a Reserved Parking citation and the vehicle will be towed at the owner's expense.

-Where can the new garage permits park?
-The new permits for the Pavilion Garage will be issued starting in early July.
-After August 15th, these permits will be treated similar to current Faculty/Staff reserved permits in that the owners of the permit must park in their reserved space, otherwise, a single vehicle will effectively occupy two parking spaces on campus since the one in the garage is restricted to that vehicle.
-Exceptions include the ability to park in all Park-n-Ride Zones, Insight Park, and at the Facilities Administration building off Hathorn Drive.
+Where can the garage permits park?
+These permits will be treated similar to current Faculty/Staff reserved permits in that the owners of the permit must park in their reserved space, otherwise, a single vehicle will effectively occupy two parking spaces on campus since the one in the garage is restricted to that vehicle.
+Exceptions include the ability to park in all the Commuter Red zones, and at the Facilities Administration building off Hathorn Drive.

 How will Pavilion and athletic events affect parking in the garage?
 With the sale of every Pavilion Garage permit, the person purchasing the permit must agree to certain conditions related to parking at the garage.
 Some athletic events such as mid-week basketball games and home football games may require the garage to be cleared of all parkers by a specific time during the normal work week.
 Appropriate notification will be given before each scheduled event.